-In Nebraska, as in every other state in the U.S., LGBTQ people are numerous, and they contribute meaningfully to their communities.
+In Nebraska, as in every other state in the U.S., trans people contribute meaningfully to our communities.

 The Williams Institute estimates that at least 5,600 transgender people live in Nebraska.
-LGBTQ Nebraskans are teachers, doctors, neighbors, friends, community leaders and family members, and they deserve to be treated with fairness and respect.
 Meet some transgender Nebraskans who shared their stories with us.
 These videos are available for showing at your classroom or event without cost.

 Share Your Story